Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

 # OpenShift 4.10 installation on GCP using UPI method

-*UPDATE (31st May 2022) : The exercise demonstrated in this GitHub project uses OpenShift version 4.10.3.
-However, it can also be used as a guide for installing almost any 4.10.x version of OpenShift on GCP using the UPI Method.*
+*UPDATE (14th September 2022) : The exercise demonstrated in this GitHub project uses OpenShift version 4.10.3.
+However, it can also be used as a guide for installing almost any 4.10.x as well as 4.11.1 version of OpenShift on GCP using the UPI Method.
+Tested at my end, and it works perfectly on 4.11.1 as well.
+Some GCP UI changes might be seen now, however these are very minor and shouldn't have much impact on the installation flow.*

 This guide is intended to walk you through a step-by-step procedure of deploying a 5 node (3 Masters & 2 Workers) OCP 4.10 cluster on GCP using the User-Provisioned-Infrastructure (UPI) method.
 It will help you understand what goes into deploying an OpenShift cluster from scratch all the way from setting up the infra components up to the actual OpenShift software installation.